 It’s slightly expensive.
 However, with the number of items you’re receiving, the price can be worth it.
 Shipping is what mostly makes the box expensive.

 It depends on the items you’re getting based on the theme.
 My favorite was definitely the Peter Pan beanie.
 Not so much on the other stuff.
 They just weren’t for me.
-But they all the items looked nice!
+But all the items looked nice!

 The Peter Pan beanie was exclusive to the box.
 It seems like a quality item and definitely not what I was expecting to get in this box.